dzen-dhall/dzen-dhall/README.md

 #### Relative positioning

-Relative positioning (`p`) allows to shift by some number of pixels in any direction, reset vertical position, lock or unlock horizontal position, and "move" to one of the four edges of the screen:
+Relative positioning (`p`) allows to shift by some number of pixels in any direction, reset vertical position, lock or unlock horizontal position, or move to one of the four edges of the screen:

 ```dhall
 let Position